Call +44(0)161 941 4000

 The Government are currently consulting on further compensation schemes for Phase 2b and we expect them to be similar to those for Phase 1 and Phase 2a.

 The law relating to HS2 compensation is new and complex.
 There are many schemes available to owners of land affected by HS2, giving rise to several levels of compensation and that each have different qualifying criteria.
-Our specialist team of solicitors and surveyor contacts will be vital in determining which schemes are available to you and the level of compensation you should be entitled to receive.
+In order to determine which schemes are available to you and the level of compensation you should be entitled to receive, you will need to contact a specialist surveyor in the first instance.

 Solicitors will also be involved in serving blight notices, making applications under the schemes, making any necessary appeals to compensation decisions and acting on the sale of your property.